“This people must cease to hold slaves, and to make war on Mexico, though it cost them their existence as a people.”

 There are many historically significant examples of civil disobedience, and there’s no rational way to decide which ones a college-educated person should know.
 Should you know about demonstrations blocking clinics that provide abortion services?
 Should you know about actions freeing animals being used in experiments?
 Yes, of course.
 To make matters worse, some prominent examples of civil disobedience don’t come from the American experience.
 Therefore, we’re going assert—without a defense—that any college-educated person should be familiar with the following examples of civil disobedience.
 Knowing these examples will help you situate contemporary examples you read about in the news–or your own actions–in a broader historical context.

-The White Rose—Numerous people resisted the Nazi regime in Germany.
+The White Rose—In the 1930’s and 40’s, numerous people resisted the Nazi regime in Germany.
 People rose up in extermination and work camps, committed sabotage, tried to assassinate Adolph Hitler, and helped Jews and others escape persecution.
 One resistance movement was called the White Rose, which consisted mostly of young people who abhorred the regime’s racism and antisemitism as well as the destruction unleashed when Germany invaded western and eastern Europe.
 Among the leaders of the White Rose were siblings Hans and Sophie Scholl and other college students such as Christoph Probst, Alexander Schmorell, and Willi Graf.
 Kurt Huber, a Munich University professor, acted as a mentor to the group.
 The White Rose wrote graffiti on buildings in Munich—e.g., Hitler Mass Murder, Freedom—and printed thousands of leaflets that they secretly left in university buildings and elsewhere.
-On February 18, 1943, the Scholls were seen distributing leaflets at the university and the group’s leadership was rounded up.
+On February 18, 1943, the Scholls were seen distributing leaflets at the university and Nazi authorities rounded up the group’s leadership.
 Hans Scholl, Sophie Scholl, and Christoph Probst were found guilty of treason four days later and were beheaded.
 Schmorell, Graf, and Huber were also later executed, and ten other members were sentenced to prison.
 The British Royal Air Force got ahold of the last leaflet printed by the White Rose and dropped hundreds of thousands of copies of it over Germany.
 (7)

 The American Civil Rights Movement—The civil rights movement engaged in coordinated political, legal, and nonviolent direct-action strategies to overcome housing segregation, educational segregation, voter discrimination, segregation of public accommodations, and a variety of other manifestations of racism.
 In 1955, Rosa Parks refused to move to the “colored section” of a public bus.
 She was not the first to engage in this kind of protest, but she became the most famous because her action stimulated a city-wide boycott of Montgomery, Alabama’s bus system by African Americans.
 The boycott’s organizers elected newcomer Martin Luther King, Jr. to coordinate and lead the effort.
 In another example, the Greensboro Four—Ezell Blair Jr., David Richmond, Franklin McCain, and Joseph McNeil—all of whom were students at North Carolina Agricultural and Technical College, sat down at a segregated lunch counter at a Woolworth’s store and refused to leave.
 Their actions spread to college towns across the South.
 (9)